SyncfusionExamples/Alternate-row-style-in-Xamarin.Forms-ListView/README.md

-# How to style ListViewItem alternatively
+# How to style ListViewItem alternatively in Xamarin.Forms ListView

 The SfListView allows applying alternate row styling for items by finding the index of the underlying object using IValueConverter.